Back Pain Treatment Options: Alternative Methods

 However, these joint and disc issues are highly prevalent in people who experience little to no back pain at all.
 In fact, most people over the age of 30 who have no back pain will have a joint or disc finding in an X-ray or MRI -- and by the time people are in their eighties, almost everyone has a joint or disc finding, whether they experience back pain or not.
 It is now widely recognized that in most cases, the findings of an X-ray or MRI are not the cause of pain -- which is why current guidelines recommend against taking X-rays and MRIs in most cases of back pain.
 In fact, it is recommended that only higher-risk patients with serious brain deficits, or those who might have a particular underlying condition, or those who could benefit from invasive treatments undergo advanced imaging.

-Recent research suggests that in many cases, changes in the brain cause back pain to persist after initial injuries have resolved <Cite me and alan’s Prac Pain Mgmt article>.
+Recent research suggests that in many cases, changes in the brain cause back pain to persist after initial injuries have resolved.
 Many scientists and clinicians now believe that these changes in how the brain processes sensory input from the back amplify pain for most patients.
 These changes in the brain also explain why back pain frequently re-occurs over time, often in the absence of an obvious new injury.
 So, it can be very important to include behavioral or psychological treatments to relieve chronic and recurrent back pain (see below).

 Self-Administered Treatments for Low Back Pain

-No matter what the cause of low back pain, the goal is to “break the cycle” vs get rid of it.
+No matter what the cause of low back pain, the goal is to “break the pain cycle” rather than simply get rid of the pain.

 But how?
 There are lots of ways to treat low back pain.
 Here are some of the most popular: